xaiki/zif/README.md

 A distributed torrent sharing and indexing network.

+**NOTE: I'd prefer if people please refrain from putting this on Hacker News/Reddit/lobste.rs/etc for the moment, it's still buggy and messy and not yet how I want it to be**

 # Why?

 I believe in anyone being able to share any information they wish, with anyone - without censorship getting in the way.
 Bittorrent is an excellent file-transfer protocol, though the torrent/magnet link discovery has been centralised and flawed since its inception.